-Mr. Meal is a partner and Messrs.
+Mr. Meal is an Adjunct Professor at Cleveland State University College of Law and teaches a course there in Cybersecurity Litigation.
+Messrs.
 LaBrie and Silva are associates in the Complex Litigation and Dispute Resolution practice group of Orrick Herrington & Sutcliffe LLP.
-Each specializes in privacy and cybersecurity litigation.
-The views expressed herein are those of the authors only and are not attributable to their firm or to its or their clients.
-Messrs.
-Meal and LaBrie were counsel of record for the defendant in the Zoosk litigation discussed in this article.
+Each focuses his practice significantly on privacy and cybersecurity litigation.
+The views expressed herein are those of the authors only and are not attributable to their school (in the case of Mr. Meal) or to their firm or to its or their clients (in the case of Messrs.
+LaBrie and Silva).